JGoodwillieV/GoodSwim/AUTO_GENERATE_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Overview

-Successfully implemented a comprehensive AI-powered event auto-generation system for the StormTracker Meets feature.
+Successfully implemented a comprehensive AI-powered event auto-generation system for the GoodSwim Meets feature.
 The system analyzes swimmer performance data using a sophisticated multi-tier scoring algorithm to recommend optimal event entries.

 ## ✅ Implemented Features